 - Office of Technology Transition

-- Department of Defense Computer Emergency Response Team (DoD CERT)
+- Department of Defense Computer Emergency Readiness Team (DoD CERT)

 - Defense Advanced Research Projects Agency (DARPA)

 Performs trusted product evaluations.
 The program focuses initially on products with features and assurances characterized by the Trusted Computer System Evaluation Criteria (TCSEC) C2 level of trust